sjmack/HLAtools/README.md

 5 DQB1*05:01:01:01  E  D  F  V
 ```

-- motifMatch() searches the HLAalignments object to identify full-length or two-field alleles that share user-specified nucleotide or peptide motifs.
+- motifMatch() searches the 'HLAalignments' object to identify full-length or two-field alleles that share user-specified nucleotide or peptide motifs.
 ```
 motifMatch("A*-21M~2P","prot")
 [1] "A*02:774"  "A*11:284"  "A*11:417N" "A*68:216N"